uptake/uptasticsearch/CONTRIBUTING.md

 make gh_pages
 ```

-Note that for now, the R project is more mature and that is the only docs we host on the Github Pages site.
+Note that for now, the R project is more mature and that is the only docs we host on the GitHub Pages site.

 **Submit to CRAN**